A posteriori certification of PDE approximations with particular application to neural networks: Introduction

 \subsection{Contribution}

-Viewing a NN solution to a PDE as produced by a black box, we propose a framework to rigorously bound the NN approximation error from above and from below by quantities which can efficiently be computed a posteriori -- independently of the choice of the loss functional or the configuration of training.
-This is achieved in the following way: \begin{compactenum}[i)] \item starting by a well-posed (variational) formulation of the PDE on some domain $\Omega\subset\R^d$, we use a well-known error-residual relation; \item choose geometrically simple domains $\mycirc$ and $\square$ such that $\mycirc\subset\Omega\subset\square$; \item extend and restrict the residual of the PINN to $\mycirc$ and $\square$ in a suitable manner; \item construct computable surrogates of the dual norm of the residual on $\mycirc$ and $\square$ and relate them to the residual posed on $\Omega$. \end{compactenum}
+Viewing \revKU{an approximate solution} to a PDE as produced by a black box, we propose a framework to rigorously bound the approximation error from above and from below by quantities which can efficiently be computed a posteriori -- \revKU{in particular} independently of the choice of the loss functional or the configuration of training. \revKU{As briefly described above, this} is achieved in the following way: \begin{compactenum}[i)] \item starting by a well-posed (variational) formulation of the PDE on some domain $\Omega\subset\R^d$, we use a well-known error-residual relation; \item choose geometrically simple domains $\mycirc$ and $\square$ such that \revKU{\eqref{eq:Domains}}; \item extend and restrict the residual to $\mycirc$ and $\square$ in a suitable manner; \item construct computable surrogates of the dual norm of the residual on $\mycirc$ and $\square$ and relate them to the residual posed on $\Omega$. \end{compactenum}

-Our main motivation for this methodology lies on the following: Since NNs are mesh-free, their usage is particularly attractive when the geometry of $\Omega$ is such that forming a triangulation e.g.\ for a finite element discretization is computationally costly.
-Such a situation occurs, for instance,\ if $\Omega$ is complex or if $\Omega$ is varying depending on some parameter in such a way that mapping to some reference domain is not easily possible.
-Examples might include geometry or topology optimization and fluid-structure interaction.
-Hence, we do not make use of any discretization of the underlying PDE on $\Omega$ (as e.g.\ in \cite{Berrone22}).

-However, reducing the computations for the error bounds on simpler domains $\mycirc$ and $\square$, we can use highly efficient numerical schemes.
+\revKU{We do not make use of any discretization of the underlying PDE on $\Omega$ (as e.g.\ in \cite{Berrone22}), so that the derived bounds are valid for \emph{any} approximation.
+By} reducing the computations for the error bounds on simpler domains $\mycirc$ and $\square$, we can use highly efficient numerical schemes.